Whitecliffs Branch: Operation

 The predominant traffic on the line was lignite coal from the mines, with two private lines running to industries from the branch, one in Homebush for the Homebush Brick and Tile Company, and one in Coalgate for the Homebush Coal Company.
 It was this traffic that sustained the line's existence, but it did not eventuate in the quantities imagined as the Cantabrian coal fields proved to be small.
 Substantial quantities of wheat were shipped annually via the line, up to 1,000 tons annually in the 1890s, mainly from Coalgate station.

 In 1928, passenger services were stopped and buses handled by New Zealand Railways Department were used, though passenger services – primarily picnic trains – operated sporadically until 13 March 1949.
 Freight trains were running thrice weekly in 1951, but losses had been mounting for two decades and the coalfield was close to being exhausted.
 Further declines in the volume of traffic on the line led to its closure on 31 March 1962.

 Today

 Some relics from the Whitecliffs Branch still exist, despite the fact that remnants of closed railways tend to disappear over time due to human and natural influences.
-The formation is visible in places, a bridge still spans over the Waianiwaniwa River between Hawkins and Coalgate, and some bridge abutments and piles remain in situ.
-Platform edges survive in Homebush, Glentunnel and Coalgate, and in Whitecliffs, the engine shed is preserved and still possesses its water tank that served steam locomotives, and a loading bank can be found nearby.
+The formation is visible in places, especially at Hawkins River.
+In Homebush, a bridge still spans over the Waianiwaniwa River, and some bridge abutments and piles remain in situ in fields between Deans Road and Yeomans Road.
+Platform edges survive in Homebush, Glentunnel and Coalgate.
+In Whitecliffs, the engine shed is preserved and still possesses its water tank that served steam locomotives, and a loading bank can be found nearby.

-An historical site in Westview Park, Darfield was officially opened on 6 February 2015, 52 years after its closure.
-Homebush's original station building was restored to its original state and donated by the Slattery Family Estate, and is used as the memorial site.
+An historical site in Westview Reserve, Darfield was officially opened on 6 February 2015, 52 years after its closure.
+Homebush's original station building was donated by the Slattery Family Estate and then restored.
+It is used as a museum for the site.